vpvnguyen/task-management/README.md

   > Source: https://postgresapp.com/
   > Follow and install PostgreSQL according to the source instructions for Mac users.
 Here, we will be using PostgreSQL as an object relational database for this application.
   > Ensure that PostgreSQL is running locally.
 The application will be using Postgres default account.
+- Use queries in `./config/database.sql` to seed database with mock data.

 ### Setup